How the Court Receives a Transferred Case

-When a person under guardianship or conservatorship moves to Arizona, the case does not transfer automatically.
-An interested person must petition an Arizona court to accept the proceeding.
+When a person under guardianship moves here, the case does not follow on its own.
+Someone must petition the court to accept the case.
 The petition must include a certified copy of the other state's transfer order.

 To confirm transfer of a guardianship or conservatorship transferred to this state under provisions similar to those prescribed in section 14-12301, an interested person may petition the court in this state to accept the guardianship or conservatorship.
 The petition must include a certified copy of the other state's order authorizing the guardian or conservator to petition the court of this state for guardianship, conservatorship or other protective order.

-The court first issues a provisional order granting the petition, unless someone objects and proves the transfer would harm the incapacitated or protected person, or the proposed guardian or conservator is ineligible to serve in Arizona.
+The court first issues a temporary order granting the petition.
+It does so unless someone objects and shows the transfer would cause harm.
+The court also checks whether the proposed guardian can serve here.

-Once the transferring state issues its final order, Arizona formally accepts the case and appoints the guardian or conservator.
-Arizona recognizes the original state's findings, including the determination of incapacity and the appointment itself.
+Once the other state issues its final order, the court here formally accepts the case.
+It then appoints the guardian or conservator and honors the original state's findings.

 Not later than ninety days after entry of an order accepting transfer of a guardianship or conservatorship, the court in this state shall determine whether the guardianship or conservatorship needs to be modified to conform to the law of this state.

-A.R.S. § 14-12302(F)Within 90 days of accepting the transfer, the court reviews whether the existing order needs changes to align with Arizona law.
-If the petition is denied, it does not prevent someone from seeking a new guardianship or conservatorship appointment through Arizona's standard process.
+A.R.S. § 14-12302(F)Within 90 days, the court reviews whether the order needs changes to fit local law.
+If the petition is denied, someone can still seek a new appointment through the standard process.